Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			- An entire whitepaper would need to be written to actually make this doable -
 	- #### Headless backend with web components that can be embedded into existing websites
-		- For the page building you can use whatever you want; Mystrikingly, Webflow
-		- Very similar to Creating platform with custom code tools; except the page design would be offloaded to one of the popular website builders
+		- Very similar to "Creating platform with custom code tools"; except the page design would be offloaded to one of the popular website builders
+		- #### Benefits
+			- For the page building you can use whatever you want; Mystrikingly, Webflow, Wix...
-		- Still needs
+		- #### Drawbacks
+			- Lots of moving parts; needs a lot of custom coding and even a backend -
 		-
 - # Conclusion of exploration
 	- I believe the most effective path is to use Wix Velo to build the platform.
 It's very powerful and flexible.
 Has little maintenance cost.
 Has database managing right into the app.
 It's looks really good to build on.